caretdev/iris-light/README.md

-# IRIS Light
+# IRIS Image Reducer

-> **Important:** IRIS Light is an independent **third-party project** and is **not developed, endorsed, or supported** by InterSystems.
+> **Important:** IRIS Image Reducer is an independent **third-party project** and is **not developed, endorsed, or supported** by InterSystems.
 > This project provides tooling that helps automate the manual process of disabling components within the official InterSystems IRIS® image.
 > **Users are responsible for ensuring compliance with the InterSystems IRIS license agreement and any redistribution restrictions.**
-> IRIS Light is provided *as-is*, without any warranties or supportability guarantees from InterSystems.
+> IRIS Image Reducer is provided *as-is*, without any warranties or supportability guarantees from InterSystems.

 ---

-**IRIS Light** is a lightweight, minimal InterSystems IRIS® container image designed for scenarios where IRIS is used primarily as a **high-performance SQL database engine**, without additional platform components that may add size or overhead.
+**IRIS Image Reducer** is a lightweight, minimal InterSystems IRIS® container image designed for scenarios where IRIS is used primarily as a **high-performance SQL database engine**, without additional platform components that may add size or overhead.

-IRIS Light starts from the official vanilla InterSystems IRIS Docker image and **programmatically disables and removes optional functionality** that is not required for core SQL operations.
+IRIS Image Reducer starts from the official vanilla InterSystems IRIS Docker image and **programmatically disables and removes optional functionality** that is not required for core SQL operations.
 The result is a **significantly smaller, faster-to-deploy, minimal IRIS image**, ideal for:

 * Microservices